replicatedhq/replicated-field-labs/instruqt/adding-replicated-sdk/01-preparing-to-use-the-sdk/assignment.md

 ---
-slug: getting-to-know-the-sdk
+slug: preparing-to-use-the-sdk
 id: svl7xy6jgkzb
 type: challenge
-title: Getting to Know the SDK
+title: Preparing to Use the SDK
-teaser: Learn about the Replicated SDK
+teaser: Getting ready to use the Replicated SDK
 notes:
 - type: text
-  contents: Let's learn about the Replicated SDK
+  contents: Let's get ready to use the Replicated SDK
 tabs:
 - title: Shell
   type: terminal